isabella232/advertising-cloud.en/help/dsp/integrations/analytics/data-variances.md

 ### Using AMO ID Instances as a Substitute for Clicks with Non-Advertising Cloud Dimensions

 Since you can't use AMO Clicks with on-site dimensions, you may want to find an equivalent to clicks.
 You may be tempted to use Visits as a substitute, but they aren't the best option because each visitor may have multiple visits.
-(See "[The Difference Between Clicks and Visits]( {#clicks-vs-visits}.")
+(See "[The Difference Between Clicks and Visits](#clicks-vs-visits)."
 Instead, we recommend using AMO ID Instances, which is the number of times the AMO ID is captured.
 While AMO ID Instances won't match AMO Clicks exactly, they are the best option for measuring click traffic on the site.
 For more information, see "[Data Validation for Analytics for Advertising Cloud](#data-validation)."

 ![Example of AMO ID Instances instead of AMO Clicks for an unsupported dimension](/help/dsp/assets/a4adc-amo-id-instances.png)